EricDinging/Propius/README.md

 ## Interface
 - Propius' job interface is defined in `propius_job/propius_job.py`
 - Propius' client interface is defined in `propius_client/propius_client.py`
-- Refer to `test_job/parameter_server/parameter_server.py` and `test_client/client.py` to get an idea how your FL job and FL client can utilize Propius
+- Refer to `examples/` to get an idea how your FL job and FL client can utilize Propius

 ## Evaluation
 For the ease of evaluation, we containerize Propius and essential peripherals for evaluation in one docker network using docker compose.